 Realistically mimicking the charm of human imprecision remains an agonising and impossible challenge for any AI voice-over developer.
-It’s even difficult enough to get right with musical instruments, such as drums and strings, that have far less variety than a human voice.
+It's even difficult enough to get right with musical instruments, such as drums and strings, with far less variety than a human voice.

 Regardless of how realistic (or not) a synthetic voice sounds, the next progressive step is always to replace it with a human voice-over.
 This will, quite literally, breathe life into the product or message.

 Right now, the voice talent options available to content creators on a global scale is incredibly diverse and exciting.

 Sometimes we include links to online retail stores such as Amazon.
 As an Amazon Associate, if you click on a link and make a

 purchase, we may receive a small commission at no additional cost to you.